bohendo/blog-content/diary/kareri-lake.md

 ![Packing](/ipfs/QmaZJJAaDz9M3z1Byh3qJgMwk9uoYCt7p8sRAMq6cKXErS)
 *We woke up bright & early so that we'd have time to pack (I can never bring myself to pack any earlier than absolutely necessary).
 Shiv stayed behind to relax at home while my friend Shantanu & I set off for adventure.*

-When we arrived at the mountaineering center & met Chumun Bhai, our guide, my first impression was "wow, I packed too much" because all he was carrying was a tiny little day bag with barely enough room for a warmer jacket.
+When we arrived at the mountaineering center & met Chumun, our guide, my first impression was "wow, I packed too much" because all he was carrying was a tiny little day bag with barely enough room for a warm jacket.

 The first part of the trek took us though villages & small valleys.
 A couple black dogs joined us & tagged along.
 We decided to take a taxi & skip ahead to the more interesting part of the trek & get to the lake more quickly.
 As soon as we got out of the taxi, some new brown dogs joined us.
 Our guide said that these dogs are Himalayan Shepherds and that they could fight a leopard & sometimes win but *only* if they have a spiked collar on to block a leopard's signature attack: the neck-bite kill-shot.

-We skipped past the guest house where we were planning to stay & started the real trek.
+We skipped past the guest house where we were planning to stay tonight & started the real trek.

 ![Drinking Water](/ipfs/QmRGG6z9woA9gDFz89a77nUNpcbjrBi8FvvrzBPSr8msow)
 *This is the first place I filled my water bottle during the trek.*

 One reason our guide was able to pack so light is that he didn't carry a single water bottle.
-When I asked him where to fill my water bottle he gestured around "There's water everywhere".
+When I asked him where to fill my water bottle he gestured around "there's water everywhere".
 I started out a little bit nervous about drinking water straight from the river without filtering or boiling it first but I never had any stomach problems so it must have been pretty clean.

 ![First Campsite](/ipfs/QmcPMBMsLjMpgpFWX9eaWYhaL49rq2nML93RhdNAzauwmT)
 *We camped in the green tent last night, surrounded by red rhododendrons.
 Our guide told us that they're deep red at low altitude, become pink further up, and are pure white even higher up.
-Our guides harvested & prepped some amazingly delicious rhododendron chutney that we ate with dinner.*
+Our guides harvested & prepped some amazingly delicious rhododendron chutney that we ate with dinner this evening.*

 ![Dhaba](/ipfs/QmZjrGptBfocVygvHFPNQVj294eHXGZeZ7GJjWhSWnDUo2)
 *Side view of the dhaba near our first night's stay.
-Dhaba is a Hindi word that roughly means "rest stop" or "road-side restaurant".
-Modern use generally refers to restaurants along the highway, especially while heading North out of Delhi but, more traditionally, dhabas are modest little handmade huts like in this picture.
+Dhaba is a Hindi word that roughly means "road-side restaurant" or "rest stop".
+Modern use refers to restaurants along the highway, especially the grand, castle-looking restaurants you fund while heading North out of Delhi.
+But further away from civilization, dhabas refer to handmade, trail-side huts like in this picture.
 The owner of this dhaba provided us with tents & cookware: another reason why our guide was able to pack so light.*

 When reached our camp site, we pitched the tent and sat around a camp fire.
 I got a peek inside our guide's tiny little backpack and was amazed to see that it was full of nothing but candy!